-On November 19, 2021, Adjupharm filed a statement of claim (the "Claim") to the District Court of Stuttgart (the "Stuttgart Court") against Stroakmont & Atton Trading GmbH ("Stroakmont & Atton"), its shareholders and managing directors regarding a debt owed by Stroakmont & Atton to Adjupharm in an amount of approximately EUR 947,563 for COVID-19 test kits purchased by Stroakmont & Atton from Adjupharm at the end of March 2021.
-In January 2022, Stroakmont & Atton filed its statement of defence to the Stuttgart Court in which they mainly stated two arguments for their defense:
+On November 19, 2021, Adjupharm filed a statement of claim (the "COVID-19 Test Kit Claim") in the District Court of Stuttgart (the "Stuttgart Court") against Stroakmont & Atton Trading GmbH ("Stroakmont"), its shareholders and managing directors regarding a debt owed by Stroakmont to Adjupharm in an amount of approximately EUR 948 thousand for COVID-19 test kits purchased by Stroakmont from Adjupharm at the end of March 2021.
+In January 2022, Stroakmont filed its statement of defence to the Stuttgart Court in which they mainly stated two arguments for their defense:

-- 1. The contractual party of the Company was not the Stroakmont & Atton.
-The contract with Stroakmont & Atton was only concluded as a sham transaction in order to cover up a contract with a company named Uniclaro GmbH.
-Therefore, Stroakmont & Atton is not the real purchaser rather than Uniclaro GmbH. - 2.
-The Company allegedly placed an order with Uniclaro GmbH for a total of 4.3 million Clongene COVID-19 tests, of which Uniclaro GmbH claims to have a payment claim against the Company for a partial delivery of 380,400 Clongene COVID-19 tests in the total amount of EUR 941,897.20.
-Uniclaro GmbH has assigned this alleged claim against the Company to Stroakmont & Atton Trading GmbH, and Stroakmont & Atton Trading GmbH has precautionary declared a set-off against the Company's claim.
+- 1. The contractual party of the company was not Stroakmont.
+The contract with Stroakmont was only concluded as a sham transaction to cover up a contract with a company named Uniclaro GmbH ("Uniclaro").
+Therefore, Stroakmont is not the real purchaser rather than Uniclaro. - 2.
+The company allegedly placed an order with Uniclaro for a total of 4.3 million Clongene COVID-19 tests, of which Uniclaro claims to have a payment claim against the company for a partial delivery of 380,400 Clongene COVID-19 tests in the total amount of EUR 942 thousand.
+Uniclaro has assigned this alleged claim against the company to Stroakmont Trading GmbH, and Stroakmont Trading GmbH has precautionary declared a set-off against the company's claim.

-On March 22, 2022, Adjupharm filed a response to Stroakmont & Atton's statement of defence and rejected both allegations with a variety of legal arguments and facts and also offered evidence to the contrary in the form of testimony from the witnesses in question.
+On March 22, 2022, Adjupharm filed a response to Stroakmont's statement of defence and rejected both allegations with a variety of legal arguments and facts and also offered evidence to the contrary in the form of testimony from the witnesses in question.

-The burden of proof for the allegation that the contract with Stroakmont & Atton was only concluded as a sham transaction lies with the opponents, and they offered evidences to the court in the form of testimony from certain witnesses.
+The burden of proof for the allegation that the contract with Stroakmont was only concluded as a sham transaction lies with the opponents, and they offered evidences to the court in the form of testimony from certain witnesses.

-A court hearing with witnesses was held on January 11, 2023, and on February 22, 2023, where witnesses testified.

-According to the court the witnesses were not able to provide required evidence for the allegation regarding the sham transaction with Stroakmont & Atton.
-On April 5, 2023, Stuttgart Court announced its decision (the "Judgment") and sentenced Stroakmont & Atton to pay to Adjupharm EUR 947,563.68 plus interest in the amount of 5 percentage points above the German basis rate since May 8, 2021.
-In addition, Stroakmont & Atton was sentences to pay Adjupharm EUR 6,551.20 plus interest at 5 percentage points above the German basis rate since December 14, 2021.
+A court hearing with witnesses was held on January 11, 2023 and on February 22, 2023, where witnesses testified.
+According to the court the witnesses were not able to provide required evidence for the allegation regarding the sham transaction with Stroakmont.
+On April 5, 2023, Stuttgart Court announced its decision (the "Test Kits Judgment") and sentenced Stroakmont to pay to Adjupharm EUR 948 thousand plus interest in the amount of 5 percentage points above the German basis rate since May 8, 2021.
+In addition, Stroakmont was sentences to pay Adjupharm EUR 7 thousand plus interest at 5 percentage points above the German basis rate since December 14, 2021.

-The directors of Stroakmont, Mr. Simic and Mr. Lapeschi, were not sentenced and in this respect, the claim was dismissed against them regarding their personal liability.
+The directors of Stroakmont, Mr. Simic and Mr. Lapeschi, were not sentenced and in this respect, the COVID-19 Test Kit Claim was dismissed against them with regard to their personal liability.
 Adjupharm shall pay 2/3 of the Stuttgart Court expenses and the out-of-court expenses of Mr. Simic and Mr. Lapeschi.
 Stroakmont shall bear 1/3 of the Stuttgart Court expenses and 1/3 of the out-of-court expenses of Adjupharm.
 The remaining out-of-court expenses shall be borne by each party.